activeagenda/documentation/3  Module development/Active Agenda 0.8.2-beta Technology documention/Readme.md

 The Active Agenda 0.8.2-beta technology documentation.
-Download the folder as the a zip file and browse it locally.
+[Download the documenation repository as the a zip file](https://github.com/activeagenda/documentation/archive/master.zip) and browse it locally.
 GitHub doesn't support browsing *.mht files.